 Start with the longest blade guard and test it out.
 Too long?
 Size down one, and repeat until you’re satisfied.
 The worst that could happen is you have to shave completely and start all over again.
 The best?
 Well, you’re on your way to being that untamed, well-maintained beast you were always meant to be.

-A Note on Beard Color: If you have lighter colored facial hair (or multi-colored facial hair), it’s important to let this stubble grow a little longer than our darker bearded brothers.
-Going too short on a blond beard can subvert your goal of maintaining an appropriately cool stubble.
+A quite note on beard color: If you have lighter colored facial hair (or multi-colored facial hair), it’s important to grow your stubble grow a little longer than our darker bearded brothers.
+Going too short on a blonde beard can subvert your goal of maintaining an appropriately cool stubble.
 If your beard is too light, in some instances, it may appear to not exist at all.
-Men with extremely dark beards, on the other hand, can sport extremely short stubble without looking any worse for the wear.
+Men with dark hair, on the other hand, can sport extremely short stubble without looking any worse for the wear.

-Facial hair has a tendency to grow outside normal areas on the face.
-Patches can and will appear randomly, so take care to shave those and keep uniform lines to complement your structure.
+Facial hair has a tendency to pop up outside of the normal growing regions of the face.
+Patches can, and will, appear randomly, so take care to shave those and keep uniform lines to complement your structure.
 This is where the time and effort you took picking out a trimmer pays off.